0xPolygon/polygon-docs/docs/zkEVM/architecture/user-fees.md

 \texttt{GasUsed} = \texttt{DataCost} + \texttt{ExecutionCost}
 $$

-The total fees on L2 are calculated with the following formula:
+The total fees to be received by L2 are calculated with the following formula:

 $$
 \texttt{GasUsed} \cdot \texttt{L2GasPrice}